 As described in the situation above, interisland roll on roll off (roro) service is necessary to transport goods and other products to various locations in the Philippines separated by a body of water.
 Technically speaking, the process of roro shipping is not that complicated.
 It works by loading a delivery truck with goods and then driving into the roro vessel, hence the term “roll on.”
 Once the vessel arrives at the port of destination, the delivery truck drives out of the ship, hence the term “roll off,” and travels to its final drop-off point which is either a warehouse or a distribution center.

 Because freight transportation services include moving goods across bodies of water, the roll on roll off delivery is an effective method in transporting goods all over the country.
-All a company has to do is partner up with a third party logistics provider like Transportify that will soon offer roll on roll off delivery services.
+All a company has to do is partner up with a third party logistics provider like Transportify that offers roll on roll off delivery services.
 In doing so, the company can rent out the delivery vehicle, load it up with its goods and then let Transportify take care of moving the products across the different island groups of the Philippines.

 Why is Roro (Roll on Roll off) Shipping Important?

 The Philippines is an archipelago with more than 7,000 islands and the major cities of the country are spread out across three main island groups: Luzon, Visayas, and Mindanao.
 This goes to show that interisland domestic connectivity, especially when it comes to transporting goods and products is difficult in an archipelagic country such as the Philippines.
 Thus, roll on roll off freight transportation services are important because it provides an efficient way of hauling goods and products across the major island groups of the country.